yang07ly/crypto-csv/README.md

 ## Introduction

-This is a Command Line Interface (CLI) coded in NodeJS to query for Bitcoin trading data from some of the [BitMEX endpoints](https://testnet.bitmex.com/api/explorer/#!/Instrument/Instrument_get) and store it in a CSV file.
-It takes in a list of user inputs from the command line, queries BitMEX, and stores the query results in a Common Separated Value (CSV) file.
-You may refer to `walletHistory.csv` or `instrument.csv` for a sample CSV query result.
+This is a NodeJS script to query for BitMEX user wallet history data from [BitMEX endpoints](https://testnet.bitmex.com/api/explorer/#!/Instrument/Instrument_get) and store it in a Common Separated Value (CSV) file.

 ## Author